ErnoK003/DOM-scriptaus-projekti/readme.md

 - download all the files and open index.html in your browser
 - download or clone the repository
 - run `npm install`
-- ...
-# OR
-- open link provided above
+- OR open link provided above (easiest)

 ## Status
 This project did not reach my usual standards, but it will suffice for the use case right now.